PacktPublishing/Expert-CPP/README.md

 **Shunguang Wu**
 is a senior professional staff at Johns Hopkins University Applied Physics Laboratory, and received his PhDs in theoretical physics and electrical engineering from Northwestern University (China) and Wright State University (USA), respectively.
 He published about 50 reviewed journal papers in the area of nonlinear dynamics, statistical signal processing and computer vision in his early career.
 His professional C++ experience started with teaching undergraduate courses in the late 1990s.
 Since then he has been designing and developing lots of R&D and end-user application software using C++ in world-class academic and industrial laboratories.
 These projects span both the Windows and Linux platforms

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781838552657">https://packt.link/free-ebook/9781838552657 </a> </p>